stfc/docker-and-gh-actions-for-ml/docs/4-continuous-integration.md

 For this reason, it's largely lagged behind in terms of functionality, but makes up for it by having an enormous ecosystem of plugins.
 Because Jenkins has been around for so long and has been used by so many people, there's a plugin for pretty much anything you might want to do.

-This does mean that it doesn't provide out-of-the-box support for many things, and in my experience it's a lot more effort to maintain and configure, but it's certainly stable product with many years of battle experience under it's belt.
+This does mean that it doesn't provide out-of-the-box support for many things, and in my experience it's a lot more effort to maintain and configure, but it's certainly stable product with many years of battle experience under its belt.

 ### TravisCI